 Your career goal and manager support

 Last week, we discussed why it is so important to share our career goal to gain our managers support.
-Without this insight, managers have no idea how to help us attain the next level.
+Without this insight, managers have no idea how to help us obtain the next level.
 Just stating the career goal (“I want to be a manager”) itself isn’t enough.
 This is a very small part of the conversation and just a starting point.
 We need to do a lot more than just state our career goal if we want to get anywhere whether that is life, relationships or our careers.

 If you are waiting for the next job opening to be announced so that you can start moving your career forward, you will be too late and miss the bus.
 We need to lay the foundation and work on our career goal before the job opening is announced.

 No current goal